 Mark Hill QC and Morag Ellis QC are members of the Legal Advisory Commission of the General Synod of the Church of England.

-Members of Chambers regularly advise on, and appear in, cases relating to ecclesiastical law and religious freedom including cases relating to the faculty jurisdiction of England and Wales, the employment and discipline of the clergy, the operation of charitable trusts, and the exercise of freedom of religion under both the Equality Act and the European Convention.
+Members of Chambers regularly advise on, and appear in, cases relating to ecclesiastical law and religious freedom including matters relating to the faculty jurisdiction of England and Wales, the employment and discipline of the clergy, the operation of charitable trusts, and the exercise of freedom of religion under both the Equality Act and the European Convention.

 Churches are exempt from listed building control, but the significant alteration of any church under the jurisdiction of the Church of England or the Church in Wales requires a faculty.
 Contested cases are considered by a consistory court, presided over by a Chancellor.
 Appeals are heard by the Court of Arches (in the Province of Canterbury) or the Chancery Court of York (in the Province of York).